 Top 80 Interwoven Quotes

-#12.
-Interwoven is the love of liberty with every ligament of the heart.
+#2.
+Interwoven as is the love of liberty with every ligament of your hearts, no recommendation of mine is necessary to fortify or confirm the attachment.

 George Washington